Naturalenemy07/Chinese-PDF-to-Text/README.md

 # Chinese-PDF-to-Text
-Convert Chinese PDF to text with Python on Anaconda and Windows
+Convert Chinese PDF to text with Python on Anaconda and Windows using Jupyter Notebook.

 I had a project where I needed to convert a Chinese PDF into text that could be used for analysis.
 I use Jupyter Notebook and had trouble finding packages and resources that were specific to my situation.
 I decided to write the prcoess down should I ever need to do this again.
 If you are new to data science like myself, hopefully this can help you!
 Before we begin, let's go over my setup:
 * Windows 10